smhdhsn/zed/README.md

 ```shell
 php command make:command YourCommand
 ```
-This command will create your command in path \App\Commands.
+This command will create your command in path `App/Commands`.

-After creating the command you need to address it to the application inside \Routes\command.php file like the following:
+After creating the command you need to address it to the application inside `Routes/command` file like the following:
 ```php
 $command->define('command-name', \App\Command\YourCommand::class);
 ```